Overview of the 12th Annual March Slice of Life Story Challenge

 The individual challenge is for educators at any stage of their career.
 We realize some participants may have a child and/or a student who you’d like to invite to participate in the SOLSC alongside you.
 If this is the case, we invite your children or individual students to participate in the Classroom Slice of Life Story Challenge.

-- Individuals under the age of 18 who aren’t a part of a classroom community must have and adult sponsor to participate.
+- Individuals under the age of 18 who aren’t a part of a classroom community must have and adult sponsor to participate in either challenge.
 As the adult sponsor, you must be the person who leaves the link to your child’s/student’s post on their behalf.

 - More detail on this policy will be included in the Classroom Challenge Overview Post.
 You may also contact the hosts of the Classroom Challenge, Deb Frazier and Kathleen Neagle Sokolowski, directly.